 Now, if you know you’re only going to need it for one day, it’s certainly cheaper.
 Anything more than 2-3 days and you’re better off buying one.

-How much are garden shredders?
+How much do garden shredders cost?

 Garden shredders for the home can cost anything from about £80 to £400.
 If you’re after a heavy duty petrol shredder, perhaps for professional use, you’re looking at anywhere from £500 all the way up to £1000.